redfieldchristabel/laravel-dockerize/README.md

 dockerfile
 FROM ghcr.io/redfieldchristabel/laravel:8.3-fpm-alpine

-# Copy your Laravel application
+# Copy your Laravel application for production setup, in deve we prefre u use the mounting in docker-compose.yaml
-COPY . /var/www/html
+COPY . /var/www/

-# Install application dependencies (if not in the image)
-# RUN composer install --no-dev --optimize-autoloader

-# Expose the FPM port
-EXPOSE 9000

-CMD ["php-fpm"]
 ```
 **Example `docker-compose.yml`:**
 ```